rstcheck/rstcheck-core/docs/source/usage/config.rst

 Examples with explanation
 -------------------------

-These examples are cases to show concepts of configuration in ``rstcheck``.
+These examples are cases to show concepts of configuration in ``rstcheck-core``.
 They don't always follow best practices.